zahrakhanalizade/zahrakhanalizade.github.io/index.md

 ## About Me

 I am Zahra Khanalizadeh, a PhD candidate in Economics at the University of Washington.
-I work in applied microeconomics with a focus on causal inference, experimental and quasi-experimental methods, and survey-based measurement.
-My research studies how individuals make decisions in two main settings: online marketplaces, where I design experiments for causal analysis, and real-world policy contexts, where I use surveys to measure beliefs, preferences, and behavioral responses.

-My advisors are Prof. [Alan Griffith](https://econ.washington.edu/people/alan-griffith) and Prof. [Jason Kerwin](https://jasonkerwin.com/).
+I work in applied microeconomics with a focus on modern causal inference, including experimental design, machine learning methods, and survey-based measurement.
+My research spans causal inference in online marketplaces and other bipartite settings, the use of machine learning tools to answer causal questions where traditional methods are limited, and survey-based analysis of beliefs, preferences, and decision-making in fertility-career tradeoffs.
+I am advised by Prof. [Alan Griffith](https://econ.washington.edu/people/alan-griffith) and Prof. [Jason Kerwin](https://jasonkerwin.com/).

 I am currently on the 2025–2026 job market.
+Job market paper: [Two-Sided Prioritized Ranking: A Coherency-Preserving Design for Marketplace Experiments](https://zahrakhanalizade.github.io/files/JMP.pdf)

 Before UW, I completed a bachelor's degree in Computer Engineering and a master's degree in Economics at Sharif University of Technology, followed by a master's in Analytics at the Smith School of Business at Queen’s University.